-English 1.
-English Grammar.
-Text: Whitney and Lockwood's English Grammar.
-Literature.
-Scott's Ivanhoe, Goldsmith's Deserted Village, Coleridge's Ancient Mariner.
-Daily recitations.
+- English 1.
+Grammar.
+A study of the essentials of descriptive English Grammar.
+Text book: Whitney and Lockwood's English Grammar.
+Literature: Irving's Sketch Book, Goldsmith's Deserted Village, and Scott's Ivanhoe.
+Five recitations per week. - English 2.

-English 2.
 Composition and Rhetoric begun.
-Narration and Description.
+Exercises in Narration and Description.
 Text: Kavana and Beatty's Composition and Rhetoric.
-Literature: Ruskin's Sesame and Lilies, Hawthorne's House of Seven Gables, Scott's Lady of the Lake, Shakespeare's As You Like It.
-Four times a week.

-English 3.
+Literature: Lowell's Vision of Sir Launfal, Coleridge's Rhyme of the Ancient Mariner, Eliot's Silas Marner, Shakespeare's Merchant of Venice, Ruskin's Sesame and Lilies, or equivalents.
+Sentence analysis.
+Four recitations per week. - English 3.
+Composition and Rhetoric finished.
 Exposition.
 Elements of Literary Criticism.
-Literature: Palgrave's Golden Treasury, Bunyan's Pilgrim's Progress, Shakespeare's Julius Caesar, Macaulay's Essay on Johnson, Carlyle's Essay on Burns.
+Literary study of Milton's Minor Poems, Macaulay's Essay on Milton, Carlyle's Essay on Burns, Shakespeare's Julius Caesar, Bunyan's Pilgrim's Progress, or equivalents.
 Texts: Kavana and Beatty's Composition and Rhetoric, Painter's Elementary Guide to Literary Criticism.
-Three times a week.
+Three recitations per week.

-Teachers' Course 3 and 4.
-Review of English Grammar with members of the third and the fourth classes.
-Texts: Whitney and

-Lockwood's English Grammar, Kimball's The English Sentence.
-During 1910-1911 a study will be made of Orthography, Reading, and methods of teaching language in the grades.
+- Teachers' Course 3 and 4.
+Orthography, reading, and a study of methods of teaching language in the grades.
+Textbook, lectures, and practical exercises by the students.
 Twice a week.

-English 4.
+Given in 1908-1909. - English 4.
 Studies in diction, phraseology, style, and the organization of material.
 Composition.
-Literary study of Shakespeare's Macbeth, Webster's Orations, and other masterpieces.
-Text: Genung's Outlines of Rhetoric.
-Three times a week.
+Literary study of Shakespeare's Macbeth and As You Like It, Burke's Speech on Conciliation, Spencer's Faerie Queen, and other masterpieces.
+History of English Literature.
+Texts: Genung's Outlines of Rhetoric, Moody and Lovett's First View of English Literature.
+Three recitations per week. - Teachers' Course 3 and 4.
+A review course in Grammar.
+Twice a week.
+To be given in 1909-1910.